 🥡 Storage

-The cooled cake will keep in an airtight cake tin or storage container for up to 5 days.
+The lemon curd loaf cake will keep fresh for up to 4 days.
 Cut slices only as needed because pre-cutting the cake will cause it to dry out more quickly.

 🧊 Suitable for freezing?